BohaoNing/Kaggle-Projects/README.md

-### This repository archives some of the Kaggle Projects that I've worked on:
+### This repository archives some of the Kaggle Projects that I've worked on (reverse order):

 1. [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic)\
   Create a model that predicts which passengers survived the Titanic shipwreck\